Ear Surgery or Otoplasty in Birmingham AL

-Notify your plastic surgeon if any complications occur after you go home.
-Your surgeon will determine if any additional treatment is needed.
+Should any complications occur, notify your plastic surgeon who will determine if any additional treatment is needed.

-It is important that the surgical incisions are not subjected to excessive force, abrasion or motion during the time of healing.
+It is important that the surgical incisions are not subjected to excessive force, sunlight or tanning bed light, abrasion or motion during the time of healing.

 Ear Surgery Results

-Ear surgery offers almost immediate results for protruding ears.
-Results are visible once the dressings that support the new shape of the ear during the initial phases of healing are removed.
+Ear surgery offers almost immediate results in cases of protruding ears.
+Results are visible when the dressings that support the new shape of the ear during initial phases of healing are removed.

 The results of more extensive ear surgery and reconstruction may appear in stages over time.